obonaventure/cnp3/book/application/email.rst

  - `Content-Type: multipart/mixed`.
 This header line indicates that the MIME message contains several independent parts.
 For example, such a message may contain a part in plain text and a binary file.
  - `Content-Type: multipart/alternative`.
 This header line indicates that the MIME message contains several representations of the same information.
 For example, a `multipart/alternative` message may contain both a plain text and an HTML version of the same text.

 To support these two types of MIME messages, the recipient of a message must be able to extract the different parts from the message.
 In :rfc:`822`, an empty line was used to separate the header lines from the body.
 Using an empty line to separate the different parts of an email body would be difficult as the body of email messages often contains one or more empty lines.
-Another possible option would be to define a special line, e.g. `*-*-*-*-*-*-*-*-*-*` to mark the boundary between two parts of a MIME message.
+Another possible option would be to define a special line, e.g. `*-LAST_LINE-*` to mark the boundary between two parts of a MIME message.
 Unfortunately, this is not possible as some emails may contain this string in their body (e.g. emails sent to students to explain the format of MIME messages).
 To solve this problem, the `Content-Type:` header line contains a second parameter that specifies the string that has been used by the sender of the MIME message to delineate the different parts.
 In practice, this string is often chosen randomly by the mail client.

 The email message below, copied from :rfc:`2046` shows a MIME message that contains two parts that are both in plain text and encoded by using the ASCII character set.
 Note that the string `simple boundary` is defined in the `Content-Type:` header as the string that marks the boundary between the header and the first part and also between the first and the second part and at the end of the message.
 Other example of MIME messages may be found in :rfc:`2046`.